ePages-de/epages-devportal/_posts/2018/2018-03-20-do-you-know-what-ux-is-about.md

 Phew.
 I didn't.
 Until now.
-I was curious, so I met for a coffee with our UX Managers here at ePages.
+I was curious, so I met for a coffee with our UX experts here at ePages.
 Where did they get their superpower?
 And what is it that makes UX such a buzzword these days?